Swiddis/opensearch-utils/os-bulk-index/README.md

 Utility CLI for indexing files in OpenSearch as fast as possible.

-Currently configured to load the big5 dataset from OpenSearch Benchmark.
-Requires a newline-delimited JSON file with ZST compression.

-If there's demand, I'm happy to make this easier to tweak (e.g. CLI arguments), and make it support multiple file formats.

 ## Installation

 Clone & cd to this directory, then just install with Cargo: